Emini futures are probably the most important trading vehicle in the world.

 If, after reading this article, you still have a question, get in touch, as I’d love to keep adding answers to your questions – and make this the most comprehensive Emini futures guide out there.

-Please note all dollar figures in this article are in US dollars.
+All dollar ($) figures in this article are in US dollars (US$).

 What Are Emini Futures?